E-Mail the Author

 Babylonia during the 17th and 18th centuries BC was riddled with superstition, and many omens were used and recorded--the bites of certain animals, dreams, patters of bird flight, the appearance of newborn babies. ("When a woman bears a child with small ears, the house will fall into ruin.").
 Superstitions included such eccentricities as the appearance in one's house of a pig with palm fibers in its mouth.

-A spinning toy top when it starts to slow down, starts to wobble.
+As we have said, precession occurs when a spinning toy top when it starts to slow down and starts to wobble.
 The axis of the spinning object wobbles (traces a circle) when a torque is applied to it.
 The axis of a wobbling top will start to trace a circle in the opposite direction of the spinning object.

 Technically, precession is due to a combination of the Earth's nonspherical shape (it is an oblate spheroid, bulging outward at the equator) and the gravitational tidal forces of the Moon and Sun applying force (torque) as they attempt to pull the equatorial bulge into the plane of the ecliptic.